foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 ## Bugfixes and small improvements
 * Added gadgeteer and utility belt to the class features compendium.
 Thanks sturteva!
+* Added a setting to containers to ignore the value of contained items during the character wealth calculation.
 * Fixed an issue where rolls would not work if there were situational bonuses available, but none were selected.
 * Fixed a broken prone link on the goblin race.
 Thanks sturteva!
 * Removed attack and damage features from confused condition.
 We're still confused about how that happened.